Cherry pit spitting: Notable contests

-International Cherry Pit-Spitting Championship, Eau Claire, Michigan
+International Cherry Pit-Spitting Championship

-The international Cherry Pit-Spitting Championship held in Eau Claire, Michigan was founded in 1974 by Herb Teichman, the owner of the Tree-mendus Fruit Farm to raise awareness for both his farm and the Tart cherry harvest.
+The International Cherry Pit-Spitting Championship held just outside Eau Claire, Michigan, US, was founded in 1974 by Herb Teichman, the owner of the Tree-Mendus Fruit Farm to raise awareness for both his farm and the tart cherry harvest.
 The contest ran for 45 years from 1974 until 2019 as the farm where the contest takes place has since been sold, thus ending the Michigan competition.

-Each contestant is allowed to pick three cherries and one at a time, chew around the cherry pit.
-They then stand with their feet against a line and spit the cherry seed as far in front of them as they can.
-The contestant is given three attempts then their longest spit is measured.
-The competition has multiple categories to compete in including the adult male and female categories as well as the youth categories of youth under 5, youth 6–8 and youth 9–12 categories.
+Each contestant was allowed to pick three cherries and, one at a time, chew around the cherry pit.
+They then stood with their feet against a line and spat the cherry seed as far in front of them as they could.
+The contestant was given three attempts, after which the longest spit was measured.
+The competition had multiple categories to compete in including the adult male and female categories as well as the youth categories of youth under 5, youth 6–8 and youth 9–12 categories.

 It was at this competition where Brian "Young Gun" Krause claimed his Guinness World Record in 2004 for the longest distance to spit a cherry pit.

 Canadian National Pit Spit Championship

-The Canadian National Pit Spit Championship is held annually as a part of the Blenheim Cherry Fest.
+The Canadian National Pit Spit Championship is held annually as a part of the Blenheim Cherry Fest in Blenheim, Ontario, Canada.
 The competition has been a part of the festival since 1981.
-The contest originated at a cherry fest run by the Cedar Springs Cherry Co-operative, however in 1994 the farming town of Blenheim took over and joined with the July sidewalk sale.
+The contest originated at a cherry festival run by the Cedar Springs Cherry Co-operative, however in 1994 the farming town of Blenheim took over and joined with the July sidewalk sale.